davidjosearaujo/davidjosearaujo.github.io/content/posts/04-router-annoyances.md

     height=400vw
 >}}

-The first question I had was the obvious one, shouted directly at my router: "Why do you do this?!"

 From the admin panel of my router, I found this delightful set of options.
 It's pretty obvious that the problematic one is the "scheduled restart," but what I still don't get is why it erases some configurations but not others.
 For that, I'm afraid, I still don't have an answer.
 The mystery continues!

 Naturally, I turned it off, fully expecting it to just solve the issue.
-But for some reason, after a few days, I went back to check, and guess what?
-The configurations were gone again.
-My blood is boiling by now because I only ever find out the configurations are gone when I'm miles away from home and I REALLY need to connect and I just can't.
+But for some reason, after a few days, I went back to check, and guess what? **The configurations were gone again.** My blood is boiling by now because I only ever find out the configurations are gone when I'm miles away from home and I REALLY need to connect and I just can't.

 But I insisted, and I can't tell you how many variations of these options I've tried – enabling/disabling some or all, tweaking every setting – **but the problem just stubbornly continued**!
 Seriously, why is my router erasing my configurations?!
 It's like it has a personal vendetta against my self-hosting dreams.